heartcombo/devise/README.md

 Alternatively, you can simply run the Devise generator.

 Keep in mind that those models will have completely different routes.
 They **do not** and **cannot** share the same controller for sign in, sign out and so on.
-In case you want to have different roles sharing the same actions, we recommend you to use a role-based approach, by either providing a role column or using a dedicated gem for authorization.
+In case you want to have different roles sharing the same actions, we recommend that you use a role-based approach, by either providing a role column or using a dedicated gem for authorization.

 ### ActiveJob Integration

-If you are using Rails 4.2 and ActiveJob to deliver ActionMailer messages in the background through a queueing backend, you can send Devise emails through your existing queue by overriding the `send_devise_notification` method in your model.
+If you are using Rails 4.2 and ActiveJob to deliver ActionMailer messages in the background through a queuing back-end, you can send Devise emails through your existing queue by overriding the `send_devise_notification` method in your model.

 ```ruby